MHKiT-Software/MHKiT/docs/_sources/citeus.rst.txt

 Citation
 --------
-If you desire to cite `WDRT` in a publication, please use the following bibtex key:
+If you desire to cite `MHKiT` in a publication, please use the following bibtex key:

 .. code-block:: none